LMS-Community/lms-community.github.io/docs/reference/winscp.md

 ![](assets/winscp/3-winscp.png)

-The one on the left is the Windows computer you are using and the one on the right the Raspberry Pi with pCP
+The one on the left is the Windows computer you are using and the one on the right the remote machine (a Raspberry Pi with pCP).

 * In the Left Pane, select the location from the dropdown and then double click on the rewuired folder to open it.